Free Shipping on all orders over $150

 Here are five shifts you can incorporate in your diet for your best menopause experience:

-1. Cue the Phytoestrogens
+1. Cue the phytoestrogens

-While we’re not saying everyone needs to turn vegetarian it’s well-documented that a plant-based diet or certainly a diet heavily skewed to plants can be helpful in minimising menopausal symptoms.
+While we’re not saying everyone needs to turn vegetarian, it’s well-documented that a plant-based diet or certainly a diet heavily skewed to plants can be helpful in minimising menopausal symptoms.
 Plant foods are abundant in naturally occurring estrogens – phytoestrogens – which are similar in structure to our body’s natural estrogen and bind to the same receptors.

 In fact, some schools of thought believe a diet high in plants, tofu and soy may be why Asian women don’t typically have as severe menopausal symptoms as Western women.
 Jean Hailles, of the well-known women’s health centre in Australia cover it off well on their website.